nickrallison/obs-std/test_vaults/reference_linked_noself/rpath.md

 ## Advantages of Using RPath

-1. **Portability**: By embedding library paths directly into executables, it enhances the portability of the application.
+1. **Portability**: By [[embedding.md|embedding]] library paths directly into executables, it enhances the portability of the application.
 It can be run on different machines without needing to adjust the `LD_LIBRARY_PATH` environment variable or modify global configuration files.

 2. **Control**: It gives developers control over which library versions their applications link against, reducing risks associated with library version conflicts or mismatches.